ddofborg/blob_cache/README.md

 the `fragmentation_ratio()` method.

 Another big drawback is that this approach can only be used by one process at a time.
+File locking mechanism is present.

 # Benchmarks

-See `README.benchmarks.md` for more benchmarks.
+See `README.benchmarks.md` for more benchmarks on Python.

 ## 10000 entries, 10000 bytes each